eR-Biostat/Courses/Statistical modeling (2)/Survival Analysis using R/Slides/README.md

 # The >eR-Biostat initative
-## Slides for the course “Survival analysis using R”
+## Slides for the course “Introduction to survival analysis using R”
 External datasets are available in the data repository.